Bias Fitting to Mitigate Length Bias of Reward Model in RLHF: Experiments

 \subsection{Experimental Settings}

-\paragraph{Training Data}For training data, we utilize the static split Dahoas-rm-static\footnote{\url{https://huggingface.co/datasets/Dahoas/rm-static}} from Anthropic's HH dataset\footnote{\url{https://huggingface.co/datasets/Anthropic/hh-rlhf}} \cite{bai2022traininghelpfulharmlessassistant}, partitioning it into three subsets: approximately $15k$ samples for supervised fine-tuning~(SFT) of the base model, $30k$ samples for reward model training, and $8k$ samples reserved for downstream task validation.
-Moreover, the dataset also contains $5k$ samples for testing. \paragraph{Training Details} In our experiments, we utilize the Qwen2.5-7B\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-7B}} and Qwen2.5-1.5B\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-1.5B}} models~\cite{qwen2025qwen25technicalreport}, training them using the DeepSpeed framework \cite{Rasley_Rajbhandari_Ruwase_He_2020}.
-For supervised fine-tuning, we employ a learning rate of $1\text{e-}5$ with a batch size of $8$ and training model for $2$ epochs.
-Furthermore, all reward models are initialized from the same SFT model and trained use the learning rate of $2\text{e-}5$, a batch size of $16$, and runs $1$ epoch.
-We conduct these experiments on different hardware configurations: the Qwen2.5-7B model is trained on A100 GPUs, and the Qwen2.5-1.5B model runs on RTX-3090 GPUs.
+\paragraph{Training Data}For training data, we utilize the static split Dahoas-rm-static\footnote{\url{https://huggingface.co/datasets/Dahoas/rm-static}} from Anthropic's HH dataset \cite{bai2022traininghelpfulharmlessassistant}, partitioning it into three subsets: $30k$ samples for supervised fine-tuning~(SFT) of the base model, $30k$ samples for reward model training, and $8k$ samples reserved for downstream task validation.
+Moreover, the dataset also contains $5k$ samples for testing (in Table \ref{tab:acc}). \paragraph{Training Details} In our experiments, we utilize the Qwen2.5-7B\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-7B}} and Gemma2-9B\footnote{\url{https://huggingface.co/google/gemma-2-9b}} models~\cite{qwen2025qwen25technicalreport,gemmateam2024gemma2improvingopen}, training them with the DeepSpeed framework \cite{Rasley_Rajbhandari_Ruwase_He_2020}.
+For supervised fine-tuning, we employ a learning rate of $1\text{e-}5$ with a batch size of $8$ (per-device batch size $8$) and training model for $2$ epochs.
+Furthermore, all reward models are initialized from the same SFT model and trained use the learning rate of $2\text{e-}5$, a batch size of $16$ (per-device batch size $4$ with gradient accumulation steps $4$), and runs $1$ epoch.
+We conduct these experiments on same hardware configurations: all models are trained on $8\times$A100 GPUs.
+Additionally, inference operations leverage vLLM~\cite{kwon2023efficient}, with sampling configured as temperature $0.7$, top-$p$ $0.8$, top-$k$ $20$, and repetition penalty $1.1$.

-\paragraph{Alignment Algorithm}Given the computational demands and hyperparameter sensitivity of PPO, we focus on the evaluation of the BoN (Best of N)~\cite{gui2024bonbon,sessa2024bond,dong2023raft} and DPO (Direct Preference Optimization)~\cite{NEURIPS2023_a85b405e} approaches.
-The BoN implementation selects highest-scoring responses from N seed-generated outputs (here we set $N=8$),which could be formulated as:
+\paragraph{Alignment Algorithm}Given the computational demands and hyperparameter sensitivity of PPO, we focus on the evaluation of the BoN (Best of N)~\cite{gui2024bonbon,sessa2025bond,dong2023raft} and DPO (Direct Preference Optimization)~\cite{NEURIPS2023_a85b405e} approaches.
+The BoN implementation selects highest-scoring responses from N seed-generated outputs (here we set $N=8$).
+In DPO, reward models cannot be directly applied, we utilize the original $8k$ preference pairs from the dataset but replace the human labels with predictions from reward models: both responses are scored, and the preference label is reassigned according to the score.
+All methods share same DPO training hyperparameters: learning rate $2\text{e-}6$, $1$ epoch, batch size $16$ (per-device batch size $2$ with gradient accumulation steps $8$), and $\beta=0.1$.

-Since reward model can not directly apply to DPO, the DPO here involves reannotating human preferences in the held-out dataset using different reward models, then optimize the following~objective:

-To accelerate the model inference process and improve testing efficiency, all inference operations leverage vLLM \cite{kwon2023efficient} for acceleration.